MicrosoftDocs/customer-insights/ci-docs/engagement-insights/create-workspace.md

 ## Create a workspace

-The process of creating a workspace includes setting up the [environment](glossary.md) to organize your workspace.
+The process of creating a workspace includes setting up the *environment* to organize your workspace.
+An environment is space that can contain one or more workspaces.
+You can use an environment to manage your workspaces and connections to Customer Insights audience insights capability.

 :::image type="content" source="media/workspace-switcher.png" alt-text="Customer insights page with callout on navigation pane and description":::